 The study was conducted along the Weber River, UT (USA).
 The Weber River is cottonwood (Populus spp.) dominated riparian ecosystem.
 There are two native species Populus angustifolia (James) and Populus fremontii (S. Watson), which are both widely distributed throughout western North America and known to hybridize (Eckenwalder 1996).
 For the purposes of this study, only pure or highly advanced backcrosses of P. angustifolia were sampled in order to avoid the effect of the hybridization between these two species.

 A stand of P. angustifolia near the city of Uintah, UT (GPS: N41.13903, W110.94400) was used for the wild stand survey.
-A total of 14 trees were chosen over a 0.10 km2 area with a minimal distance of 5.56 m between trees.
+A total of 14 trees were chosen randomly over a 0.10 km2 area with a minimal distance of 5.56 m between trees.
 Only trees with P. angustiolfia morphology were sampled.
-All trees were geospatially referenced using an average of 10 points taken with a , .).
+All trees were geospatially referenced using an average of 10 points taken with a Garmin (Garmin, Ltd.).

 A common garden setting was used to isolate the effect of tree genotype from the effect of the localized micro-environment associated with each individual and spatial autocorrelation.
 Asexually propagated clones of genotyped P. angustifolia individuals (Martinsen et al. 2001) were obtained from wild collections and planted randomly in a single field (0.025 km2) at the Ogden Nature Center, Ogden, UT in 1992(?).
 Although some replanting of replicates occurred, the trees in the garden are either the same age or at most three years younger than the original planting (T.G.
 Whitham, Personal Communication).
 A total of thirteen genotypes replicated between 3 and 8 times each, were chosen for sampling.